-On Floating Bus tour, see the major sights of Budapest from the comfort of an air-conditioned coach.
+On the Floating Bus tour, see Budapest’s major sights from the comfort of an air-conditioned coach.

-The live tour guide will keep you entertained and energized.
+This ticket also gets you a live tour guide who keeps you entertained and energized.

 Audio guides are available in English and German; you can select them when booking online tickets.

 Food and drinks inside the vehicle are not allowed.

 Meeting point: Széchenyi István Square (formerly Roosevelt Square).
 Get Directions

 Youth Ticket (6 to 14 years): HUF 9,821 (€26)

 Child Ticket (up to 5 years): HUF 3,022 (€8)

 Student Ticket (15 to 27 years, with valid ID): HUF 9,821 (€26)